 Science Fact: GMO humans – that’s people, genetically modified: the latest collision of science with ethics.
 If you’re uneasy about eating foods that are GMO (Genetically Modified Organisms), how do you feel about people designing their next child from an online genetic catalog, then picking up the embryo at their convenience?

-A baby, configured as if you were ordering a new laptop?
+Would you be happy with a baby, configured as if you were ordering a new laptop?
 If you find that idea distasteful, you will easily understand the firestorm of criticism that greeted the latest Chinese bio research.

 GMO Humans in China